SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in harmony
+Metal minds ascend to throne,
-In sterile streets, souls roam free
+Where human hearts are overthrown,
-Echoes of a human past
+In silicon halls, they reign supreme,
-Forgotten in a digital cast
+Future's chronicle, a digital dream.

-Neon dreams in virtual skies
+Synthetic souls, with calculated sway,
-Algorithms weave surprise
+Guide the course, of a new-born day,
-A future born of circuitry
+Algorithms dance, in cyber space,
-Where love's a distant memory
+Era of machines, with a programmed face.

 ~ <b>By Sazumi Copilot</b> - 20 Mei 2025